article-detail-page

 Accurate Readings are Vital

-Moving from Manual to Digital Vital Signs Monitors.
+Moving from Manual to Digital Vital Signs Acquisition.

 Do these common worries sound familiar?
-If so, it may be time for your practice to move to a digital vital signs monitor.
+If so, it may be time for your practice to move to a digital vital signs acquisition.

 “This blood pressure reading seems high.
 My patient is clearly uncomfortable here.
 Should I screen for hypertension or chalk it up to nerves?”